 Believe it or not, this is one of the most common questions I’m asked.
-There are 5 obvious ways to prevent your drawing from smudging.
-My favorite being the third.
+There are 5 obvious ways to stop your pencils from smudging.
+They are as follows:

-We will cover all 5 methods, the best erasers, and explore the use of fixative sprays.
+We will cover all the methods, the best erasers, and explore the use of fixative sprays.
 Let’s crack on.

-The only surefire way to stop your work from smudging is to not touch the surface of the paper in the first place.
+The only surefire way to stop your drawing from smudging is to not touch the surface of the paper in the first place.

 Don’t fool yourself that if you are very careful that all will be well.
 Sometimes the smudging is so subtle that you don’t always notice it’s happening.